elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/additional-services/rabbitmq.md

 You should be all set.
 Before going into production, don't forget to go through the [go-live checklist](../go-live.md).

+## CK8S RabbitMQ Release Notes

+Check out the [release notes](../../release-notes/rabbitmq.md) for the RabbitMQ cluster that runs in Compliant Kubernetes environments!

 ## Further Reading

 * [RabbitMQ Management UI](https://www.rabbitmq.com/management.html)